 Can You Stop A Foreclosure Once It Starts?

 Once in foreclosure, many people simply give up and walk away from their homes.
-There are even areas of Houston that have begun to resemble ghost towns, as the economy has impacted residents significantly.
+There are even areas of Texas that have begun to resemble ghost towns, as the economy has impacted residents significantly.

 Detroit is a prime example of what can happen when people abandon their homes.